 Ambedkar was born into a Mahar family.
 As a child he experienced what caste prejudice meant in everyday life.
 In school he was forced to sit outside the classroom on the ground, and was not allowed to drink water from taps that upper-caste children used.
 After finishing school, he got a fellowship to go to the US for higher studies.
-On his return to India in 1919, he wrote extensively about "upper"-caste power in contemporary society.
+On his return to India in 1919,

 In 1927, Ambedkar started a temple entry movement, in which his Mahar caste followers participated.
-Brahman priests were outraged when the Dalits used water from the temple tank.
+Brahman priests were outraged when the Dalits used water